About this job

 How to apply

-To apply for this opportunity, please download and complete the General application form (under “Resources”).
-Please note that ONLY general application form will be accepted.
-See job description and person specification (“under Documents”)
+To apply for this opportunity, please download and complete the Local Organiser application form (under ‘Documents’).
+Please note that ONLY the Area and Local Organiser application form will be accepted.
+See job description and person specification (under ‘Documents’).

-Please email application forms along with the Recruitment and Disability monitoring forms to w3@unison.co.uk quoting the reference of the job you would like to apply for:
+Please send completed application forms along with the Recruitment and Disability Monitoring Forms to: cymruHR@unison.co.uk quoting R11/BSOF07T

 About UNISON